CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeFragment( slug:string )
 ```

-Remove the fragment referenced by the Slug string provided from the Document.
+Remove the fragment referenced by the Slug provided from the Document.

 *Parameters*